 See the appropriate school or college section of this Catalog (College of Arts and Sciences , College of Health Sciences , School of Education and Human Services , School of Management and School of Nursing for a statement of the academic grievance procedure to be followed.

 Student Non-Academic Conduct Policies & Procedures

 Information regarding the policies and procedures that govern student non-academic conduct can be found at: https://www.umflint.edu/osccr/student-conduct-and-conflict-resolution

 Student Rights and Records

-It is the policy of the University of Michigan to comply with the Family Education Rights and Privacy Act (FERPA), the Federal law that governs release of and access to student education records.
+The University of Michigan complies with the Family Education Rights and Privacy Act (FERPA), the Federal law that governs release of and access to student education records.
 For students in the GEC (Genesee Early College) Program, additional information on FERPA rights can be found on page 12 and 13 of the (GEC Student Handbook).

 A student is an individual for whom the University maintains education records and who is or has been enrolled in and attended credit bearing courses at the University.